Cosmian/kms/documentation/docs/usage.md

   help           Print this message or the help of the given subcommand(s)

 Options:
-  -c, --conf <CONF>
-          Configuration file location
+  -c, --conf-path <CONF_PATH>        Configuration file location [env: COSMIAN_CLI_CONF_PATH=]
-      --kms-url <KMS_URL>
-          The URL of the KMS
-      --kms-accept-invalid-certs <KMS_ACCEPT_INVALID_CERTS>
-          Allow to connect using a self-signed cert or untrusted cert chain [possible values: true, false] --kms-print-json
-          Output the KMS JSON KMIP request and response.
+      --kms-url <KMS_URL>            The URL of the KMS [env: KMS_DEFAULT_URL=] --kms-accept-invalid-certs     Allow to connect using a self-signed cert or untrusted cert chain --kms-print-json               Output the KMS JSON KMIP request and response.
 This is useful to understand JSON POST requests and responses required to programmatically call the KMS on the `/kmip/2_1` endpoint
-      --findex-url <FINDEX_URL>
-          The URL of the Findex server
-      --findex-accept-invalid-certs <FINDEX_ACCEPT_INVALID_CERTS>
-          Allow to connect using a self-signed cert or untrusted cert chain [possible values: true, false] -h, --help
-          Print help (see more with '--help')
+      --findex-url <FINDEX_URL>      The URL of the Findex server [env: FINDEX_SERVER_DEFAULT_URL=] --findex-accept-invalid-certs  Allow to connect using a self-signed cert or untrusted cert chain -h, --help                         Print help (see more with '--help') -V, --version                      Print version
-  -V, --version
-          Print version
 ```

 ## KMS commands